 There are several tools available on the market today to help you keep curious or hungry bears away from you and your home, business or campsite.

 There are lots of things you can do to deter a black bear from approaching or hanging around your property.
 But grizzly (brown) bears are an entirely different matter!
-Do not attempt to deter a grizzly bear on your own — get yourself to a safe location and call a conservation officer immediately.
+Do not attempt to actively deter a grizzly bear from your property on your own — get yourself to a safe location and call a conservation officer immediately.
 (Click here to learn how to tell the difference between a grizzly bear and a black bear.)

 And always ensure that the bear has a clear and safe avenue of escape with no people or obstacles in its way.
 If it has no way to escape, it may interpret your efforts to scare it away as an attack and stand its ground in self-defense.